qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 ^^^^^^^^^^^^

-When adding a view as a layer, the SAP HANA provider cannot automatically indentify columns that unambiguously identify a feature.
+When adding a view as a layer, the SAP HANA provider cannot automatically identify columns that unambiguously identify a feature.
 Furthermore, some views are read-only and cannot be edited.

 To have full feature editing support, the view must be updatable (check column